qhx0807/hive-default-theme/readme.md

 # Theme default

-this is theme default of VV-UI
+the theme default for HIVE